geritol/learn/pega.md

 ## Services
 Services are activities, that allow to expose data and functionality from Pega apps.

+## Database Table Class Mapping tool
+Maps the columns of a database table to properties in a data class, to facilitate access to the contents of the database table.
+Alternative: SQL connector, where you need to write SQL queries.
+Database Table Class Mapping Tool is the preferred way of integration.

 ## Testing
 - Live UI